Ronnie Irani: International career

 Irani was awarded fans' player of the series in Natwest Series 2002 featuring India and Sri Lanka for his allround performance.
 He scored 169 runs and took 8 wickets in the tri-series.

 After retirement

 After his retirement, he co-hosted The Alan Brazil Sports Breakfast with Scottish former footballer Alan Brazil on Talksport radio from 2007.
 On the show, he was nicknamed Chicken, from the dish chicken biryani rhyming with his surname.
-In 2013 he was sacked.
+In 2013 he left the show.

 Irani also appeared as a guest on the BBC quiz show A Question of Sport.

 In 2009 Irani's autobiography "No Boundaries" was published.
 He was part of a celebrity 'consortium' (along with Radio 2 DJ Chris Evans) who clubbed together to pay for Paul Gascoigne to receive treatment for alcoholism in the US.

 In 2015, Irani took up the position of Cricket Committee Chairman at Essex and expressed his desire for the club to improve its performances.
 He left the role in 2021.

 Irani is also the co-founder/inventor of OrthoSole, an orthotic insole.